 Protective eye shields are then put in place.
 The flat sapphire or quartz tip (also called a handpiece) that transmits the light is positioned in the gel, administering a series of quick pulses that are sequentially applied to the area.
 This may appear as several harmless bright flashes as the light transmits through the skin.

 Minor discomfort can occur in the form of a sharp, stinging sensation, like a rubber band snapping against the skin.
 Local anesthetic is not required as the treatment is very easy to tolerate.

 Once the treatment is finished, the skin is cleaned and protected with sunscreen.
-There is absolutely no downtime—you can immediately apply makeup, go outside, and continue with your skincare regimen.
+There is no downtime—you can immediately apply makeup, go outside, and continue your skincare regimen.

 Possible Risks or Side Effects of IPL Treatment

 Photofacial treatment side effects may include mild discomfort, similar to that of sunburn, on the affected areas for a few hours post-treatment.
 Hyperpigmentation may be an issue for patients, so it is advised to wear sunscreen and try to avoid long-term exposure to the sun.
 Your doctor will discuss the best ways to maximize your treatment and make it last as long as possible.

 How Much Does IPL Cost in New Jersey?

 IPL treatment prices may vary from office to office and based on the individual’s needs.
 You can expect pricing to start at $400 per session, with multiple sessions required for optimal results, though prices can be discussed during your consultation at our Princeton, New Jersey, office.